b0br4nks/musc/README.md

 - `mem` - pushes the address of the beginning of the memory where the stack can be read and written.

+- `s&` - store a given byte at the given address.

+- `l&` - load a byte from the given address.

 ## FAQ
 Why would you use a [stack-oriented language](https://en.wikipedia.org/wiki/Stack-oriented_programming), and is there any practical advantages of such a paradigm ?